-Of all the choices mobile game developers have to make when it comes to monetization, deciding whether or not to run ads for competitive games seems like a simple one.
+Of all the choices game developers have to make when it comes to mobile monetization, deciding whether or not to run ads for competitive games seems like a simple one.
 With mobile user acquisition costs on the rise, retaining and keeping active users engaged is the main goal – so why would any game developer let their players see ads for games in the same category?

-Because like with most things monetization, sometimes tactics that seem like “common sense” actually lead to less revenue.
+Because like with most things mobile monetization, sometimes tactics that seem like “common sense” actually lead to less revenue.
 And in the case of blacklisting – or the practice of excluding competitive ads – that’s exactly that’s what leading mobile social gaming company Storm8 learned.

 A True Monetization Partner — Not Just a Platform